 10. Inert Gas System: The inert gas system is provided in the oil tankers of 20000 dwt and above and those which are fitted with Crude oil washing.
 The IG system is to protect Cargo space from any fire hazards.

-11. Fire Detectors and Alarms: Fire detection and alarm systems are installed in Cargo area, accommodation, deck areas, and machinery spaces along with alarm system to notify any outbreak of fire or smoke at the earliest.
+11. Fire Detectors and Alarms: Fire detection and alarm systems are installed in the Cargo area, accommodation, deck areas, and machinery spaces along with an alarm system to notify any outbreak of fire or smoke at the earliest.

 13. EEBD: EEBD (Emergency Escape Breathing Device) is used to escape from a room on fire or filled with smoke.
-The location and spares of the same must be as per the requirements given in FSS code.
+The location and spares of the same must be as per the requirements given in the FSS code.

-15. International Shore Connection (ISC): ISC is used to connect shore water to the ship system to fight fire when the ship fire pump system is not operational and is on port, lay off or dry dock.
-The size and dimensions are standard for all the ship and at least one coupling with gasket must be present onboard.
+15. International Shore Connection (ISC): ISC is used to connect shore water to the ship system to fight fire when the ship fire pump system is not operational and is on the port, lay off or dry dock.
+The size and dimensions are standard for all the ships and at least one coupling with gasket must be present onboard.

-16. Means of Escape: Escape routes and passages must be provided at different location of the ship along with ladders and supports leading to a safe location.
+16. Means of Escape: Escape routes and passages must be provided at different locations of the ship along with ladders and supports leading to a safe location.
 The size and location are designed as per the regulation.

 If you feel we have missed an important fire appliance or preventive measure, do let us know and we will add it to the list